TA-CodeProjects/food-delivery/README.md

 # Food Delivery App

 The Food Delivery App is a web-based application that allows customers to order food from restaurants.
-Restaurant owner can register to the system, add their restaurant and items to the menu .
+Restaurant owner can register to the app and add their restaurant and items to the menu .

 ### The system type of users: